-Question Answer Marks EITHER 1(a) In what ways, and with what dramatic effects, does John present different attitudes to work in Moon on a Rainbow Shawl ?
+Question Answer Marks EITHER 1(a) In what ways and with what effects does John present different kinds of conflict in Moon on a Rainbow Shawl ?
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Paying close attention to dramatic methods, discuss the significance of the following extract from the play.
+OR 1(b) Discuss some of the ways in which John creates dramatic tension in the following extract from the play.
 25 Mark according to the levels of response marking criteria.